TheWatcher/twscript/docs/TWTrapAIBreath.md

 Note that, in addition to the parameters listed here, this script supports the parameters described in the [TWBaseTrap.html](TWBaseTrap.html) file.

+### Parameter: `TWTrapAIBreathRate0`
+- Type: `integer`
+- Default: `3000`

+This controls the the base breathing rate, the rate used when the AI is at rest (alertness level 0).
+This is how long, in milliseconds, between one inhale and another.
+For a normal human at rest that's generally about 3 to 5 seconds (3000 to 5000 milliseconds).
+As AIs will usually be walking around doing things even 'at rest', going for the lower value is probably better, but you should experiment to see what feels best for you.
+The base rate is used to calculate the default values for the other three alertness levels (1, 2, and 3).

+### Parameter: `TWTrapAIBreathRate1`, `TWTrapAIBreathRate2`, `TWTrapAIBreathRate3`
+- Type: `integer`
+- Default: calculated from `TWTrapAIBreathRate0`

+These parameters allow the default values calculated from the base rate to be overridden with rates you feel more appropriate to the alertness levels.
+Rate1 is used when the AI is at low alertness, Rate2 when the AI is at medium, and Rate3 is used when the AI is at high alterness and actively searching, persuing, or attacking the player.
+If the AI is at high alterness but is not actively searching, persuing, or attacking then Rate2 is used instead.

 ### Parameter: `TWTrapAIBreathInCold`
 - Type: `boolean`